Manually Drawing Framing Members

 • Joist Blocking

-Each run of blocking will behave as a single object and is drawn in by dragging in a straight line within the floor or ceiling platform.
+Each run of blocking will behave as a single object and is drawn in by dragging in a straight line within a floor or ceiling platform.
 The blocking is based on what is specified in the framing defaults.

 • Floor/Ceiling Truss